Explore Fun Things to do near Buffalo Bill's House

 Monroeville Mall is most famous as the principle filming location for the film “Dawn of the Dead”, the cult zombie horror classic, directed by horror guru George A. Romero and released in 1978.
 In the film you see zombies roaming the mall, riding the escalators, and exploring the fountains as the living try to survive the outbreak.
 Get inspired to direct your own zombie-fied scenes and pay homage to the master filmmaker by snapping a few pictures with the George Romero bust in the mall.

 Evans City Cemetery Chapel | 'The Night of The Living Dead' Filming Location

 The Evans City Cemetery is no ordinary cemetery.
 It’s where the opening of the horror film classic “The Night of The Living Dead” was shot, starting the world-wide Zombie craze!
 Here, you too can recreate the opening scenes from “Night of the Living Dead” as you whisper that iconic line, “They’re coming to get you, Barbara.”
 More spine-tingling chills await when you view the old chapel and Nicholas Kramer’s tombstone, which Barbara clung to after the first zombie attack.

 Evans City Post Office | 'The Crazies' Filming Location

 Evans City is also the film location for another Romero classic, “The Crazies.”
 In this 1973 film, the military tries to combat a virus that causes insanity and consumes the town.
 Filmed at various locations throughout Evans City, the Evans City Post Office is a key location in the plot.
 You’ll have to use your imagination to picture a soldier from the movie fighting infected townspeople in front of the post office’s façade.

-Relax & enjoy
+Relax & enjoy "The Silence"